jonathancraddock/mootparadox_grav/pages/02.blog/03.third-page-under-blog/item.md

 ![blencathra-and-sharp-edge_avif](blencathra-and-sharp-edge_avif.jpg "blencathra-and-sharp-edge_avif")

+> ...a rocky spur goes off to the east, this latter being the well know Sharp Edge, second in fame to Striding Edge on Helvellyn as a test for walkers.

 Bannerdale Crags was the next Wainwright en route.
 After the slightly surreal and yet strangely distubing sight of watching a sheep plummet to a presumably certain death, I was imbued with a healthy respect for the edge of the crags and took ample care while taking some photographs down into the valley.
 The views were fascinating down into a classic glacial valley; wide and flat, the sun picking out the summit of Souther Fell below.

 ![bannerdale-crags-east-ridge_avif](bannerdale-crags-east-ridge_avif.jpg "bannerdale-crags-east-ridge_avif")